 In the past there was no choice but to run such a single distributed Middleware deployment.
 With Choria you can divide your network into smaller, manageable, parts and use a component called a Federation Broker to combine them into a single entity.
 If your network span multiple data centers Federating your networks using the Federation Broker is recommended.

 Below you can see an overview of a Federation of Collectives.
 The locations london, tokyo and new york are completely standalone and isolated from a Middleware Perspective.

 The central Middleware act as a management location where all the Collectives are Federated into one.
 The Collectives can not communicate with each other but the Federation can communicate with them all thus creating a safe way to manage Development and Production without exposing Production to Development.

-A traditional standalone MCollective install with a single cluster of Middleware, typically regional or per DC
+A standalone Choria install with a single cluster of Middleware, typically regional or per DC